What Is Family Therapy?

 In family therapy, therapists apply their skills to challenge a family’s thinking and patterns.
 Families can develop a new understanding of each other through learned methods and tools.
 This therapeutic setting can also put more resentful, aggressive, or stubborn family members at ease.
 To help the process, a mediator will share their insights and advice for integrating more positive communication into these relationships.

-Who Can Benefit From Family Therapy?
+Who Can Benefit From Family Therapy in Dallas, TX?

 Not every family member will feel the need to participate in family therapy.
 However, it’s important to let that family member know that the purpose isn’t because they are broken or need fixing.
 Instead, their support and presence can help improve outcomes for clients struggling with a mental health disorder, SUD, or both.
-Family therapy can help improve outcomes for:
+Family therapy in Dallas can help improve outcomes for:

 - Adjustment periods like a death in the family or divorce